Long Distance Listening !

-STEP #8 - Email me by clicking the link below.
+STEP #8 - Email me by clicking

-Questions, comments and feedback are most welcome!
+the link below.
+Questions, comments and feedback are most

 ORIGINAL Information Superhighway!

-As I mentioned earlier in this letter, that little, portable
+As I mentioned earlier in this letter, that

-very beginning, paved the Information Superhighway and set the
+the very beginning, paved the Information Superhighway and set

-hook up your laptops and other wireless devices to the Internet,
+to hook up your laptops and other wireless devices to the Internet,

 is nothing more than a RADIO TRANSMITTER and RECEIVER.
 By any